QuantConnect/lean-cli/README.md

-  --node TEXT                     The name or id of the live node to run on --auto-restart BOOLEAN          Whether automatic algorithm restarting must be enabled --notify-order-events BOOLEAN   Whether notifications must be sent for order events --notify-insights TEXT          Whether notifications must be sent for emitted insights --notify-emails TEXT            A comma-separated list of 'email:subject' pairs configuring email-notifications --notify-webhooks TEXT          A comma-separated list of 'url:HEADER_1=VALUE_1:HEADER_2=VALUE_2:etc' pairs
+  --node TEXT                     The name or id of the live node to run on --auto-restart BOOLEAN          Whether automatic algorithm restarting must be enabled --notify-order-events BOOLEAN   Whether notifications must be sent for order events --notify-insights BOOLEAN       Whether notifications must be sent for emitted insights --notify-emails TEXT            A comma-separated list of 'email:subject' pairs configuring email-notifications --notify-webhooks TEXT          A comma-separated list of 'url:HEADER_1=VALUE_1:HEADER_2=VALUE_2:etc' pairs
                                   configuring webhook-notifications